nobucshirai/zenn-content/articles/chatgpt_programming.md

 - Add docstrings and type hints.
 - Suggest some potential filenames for the script.
 - Ask "(y)es/(n)o" before overwriting an existing file (default: no).
-- Add the following shebang and an encoding declaration.
+- Add the following shebang.
 ```
 #!/usr/bin/env python3
-# -*- coding: utf-8 -*-
 ```
 Also, please generate a test code for each function of the generated code using pytest.
 ~~~